saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week7.md

 The objectives of Week 7 were to:

-- Conduct a full system security audit
+- Conduct a structured system security audit
-- Identify potential vulnerabilities and weaknesses
+- Identify vulnerabilities and configuration weaknesses
-- Verify firewall and network exposure
+- Verify firewall rules and exposed network services
-- Review installed services and access controls
+- Review running services and access control mechanisms
-- Evaluate overall system readiness
+- Evaluate overall system readiness and resilience
 - Reflect on learning outcomes and future improvements

 ---

 ## 3. Security Auditing Overview

-A security audit assesses whether system configurations align with security best practices and organisational policies.
+A security audit evaluates whether a system’s configuration aligns with security best practices and operational requirements.

-Key questions addressed during the audit:
+Key audit questions addressed:
 - Are only required services running?
-- Is the system properly hardened?
+- Is network exposure minimised?
-- Are access controls enforced correctly?
+- Are access controls correctly enforced?
-- Is the system resilient against common attack techniques?
+- Do existing security controls work as intended?

-Security auditing ensures that controls are **effective**, not just configured.
+Security auditing ensures that controls are not only configured, but also **effective**.

 ---

 ## 4. System Audit Using Lynis

-Lynis was used as the primary auditing tool for evaluating system security.
+Lynis was used as the primary auditing tool to assess overall system security.

 ### Purpose of Lynis
 - Analyse system configuration and permissions
-- Detect misconfigurations and weaknesses
+- Detect security weaknesses and misconfigurations
 - Provide hardening recommendations
-- Generate a measurable security score
+- Generate a measurable hardening score

-### Screenshot: Lynis Installation
+### Lynis Installation Evidence
 ![Lynis Installation](../Screenshots/Week7/week7_1_lynis_install.png)

-This screenshot shows the successful installation of Lynis using the APT package manager.
+This confirms that Lynis was successfully installed using the system package manager.

 ---

-### Screenshot: Lynis Scan Summary
+### Lynis Scan Summary
 ![Lynis Scan Summary](../Screenshots/Week7/week7_2_lynis_scan_summary.png)

-The scan summary displays:
+The scan summary provides:
-- Hardening index score
+- A system hardening index
-- Number of tests performed
+- The number of tests performed
-- Enabled security modules
+- Active security controls
 - Identified improvement areas

-The results confirm that core security mechanisms such as the firewall are active, while also highlighting areas for future enhancement.
+The results confirm that key security mechanisms such as firewall enforcement and access control are active, while also highlighting areas for future optimisation.

 ---

 ## 5. Network Security Assessment Using Nmap

-To verify exposed services and firewall effectiveness, network scanning was performed using Nmap.
+To validate firewall effectiveness and confirm minimal exposure, network scanning was performed using Nmap.

 ### Purpose of Nmap
 - Identify open ports
-- Detect active services
+- Detect exposed services
-- Confirm minimal network exposure
+- Verify firewall rules
-- Validate firewall rules
+- Confirm attack surface reduction

 ---

-### Screenshot: Nmap Installation
+### Nmap Installation Evidence
 ![Nmap Installation](../Screenshots/Week7/week7_3_nmap_install.png)

-This screenshot confirms that Nmap was installed successfully and ready for use.
+This confirms that Nmap was successfully installed and ready for network assessment.

 ---

-### Screenshot: Nmap Scan Results
+### Nmap Scan Results
 ![Nmap Scan Results](../Screenshots/Week7/week7_4_nmap_scan.png)

 The scan results show that:
-- Only port **22 (SSH)** is open
+- Only **port 22 (SSH)** is open
 - No unnecessary services are exposed
-- Firewall rules are functioning as intended
+- Firewall rules are operating correctly

-This demonstrates effective network hardening and controlled service exposure.
+This confirms effective network hardening and controlled service exposure.

 ---

 ## 6. Service Review and Justification

-All active services were reviewed to ensure they were necessary and justified.
+Running services were reviewed to ensure that each service was required and justified.

-### Service evaluation criteria:
+Evaluation criteria:
-- Is the service required for system operation?
+- Is the service essential for system operation?
-- Does it introduce security risks?
+- Does it increase the attack surface?
-- Can it be safely disabled?
+- Can it be disabled without impacting functionality?

-Only essential services such as SSH were retained, reducing the system’s attack surface.
+Only essential services such as SSH were retained, significantly reducing the system’s attack surface.

 ---

 ## 7. Access Control Verification

-User access and privilege configuration were reviewed to confirm:
+Access control mechanisms were reviewed to confirm:

 - Use of non-root user accounts
-- Controlled administrative access via `sudo`
+- Controlled administrative access using `sudo`
 - Proper group-based permission management

-These checks ensure that the principle of **least privilege** is enforced across the system.
+These checks confirm enforcement of the **principle of least privilege**, reducing the risk of accidental or malicious system changes.

 ---